Sv443/BetterYTM-Plugin-Template/README.md

   - Your own website
 - [Subresource Integrity](https://www.tampermonkey.net/documentation.php?locale=en#api:Subresource_Integrity) for `@resource` directives is supported out of the box by this template.
   This is to combat the risk of your externally loaded in assets being tampered with by a third party, reducing the possibility of MITM and XSS-type attacks.
-  If you set an asset's `integrity` property to `true` in `assets/resources.json`, the plugin will automatically calculate the SRI hash and add it to the asset's URL.
+  By default, each asset's `integrity` property is `true` in `assets/resources.json`, making the plugin automatically calculate the SRI hash and add it to the asset's URL.
   Note that this means you will have to rebuild the plugin every time you change an asset that has SRI enabled.
   If you mess up the strict build and commit order, the hash will be wrong and people will not be able to install your userscript.
 - Make sure to retain the notice [at the bottom of this file](#license) that your plugin contains code from BetterYTM in the readme and/or in a `console.log()` that is called on each page load.